Graduate Student and Post Doctoral Alumni

 M.S.
 Thesis (2022): Moving through a heterogeneous landscape: Migration and habitat selection of a guanaco population in a seasonal environment

-Currently a Lecturer at the University of Wisconsin-Madison
+Currently a science communications research specialist at the University of Wisconsin-Madison

 Taylor Peltier